kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 ts.plot()
 ```

-If we want to analyze data of the four first pushes and get rid of any other data, we would use one of
+To analyze only the four first pushes and get rid of any other data, we would use one of
 [](api/ktk.TimeSeries.get_ts_before_event.rst),
 [](api/ktk.TimeSeries.get_ts_after_event.rst), or
 [](api/ktk.TimeSeries.get_ts_between_events.rst):